A Deep Dive Into C/C++ Compilation and Linking: Introduction

 demo.c:(.text+0x1b): undefined reference to `extern_func'

-collect2: error: ld returned 1 exit statusA familiar error has appeared! undefined reference, which means the linker is complaining that it cannot find the definition for extern_func.
-Let's take a closer look:
+collect2: error: ld returned 1 exit statusThere is our old friend! undefined reference — it means the linker is complaining that it could not find the definition of extern_func.
+Let's look carefully:

 [charliechen@Charliechen linkers]$ nm -f sysv demo_extern.o